moding-il/bizdoc.core/README.md

 ### Support Internationalization

-Server-side objects internationalization is achieved by setting the _ResourceType_ attribute to a .resx public file.
+Server-side objects internationalization may be applied by setting the _ResourceType_ attribute to a .resx public file.

 ```json
 "Folders": [